Hand in Hand saffron producers receive organic certification

 Hand in Hand Afghanistan Executive Director, Dr Ahmad Kamran Hekmati, said: “Achieving US-NOP and EU organic certification shows we are well on the way to creating Afghanistan’s first organic saffron chain – a project which will raise incomes in some of the country’s most deprived rural communities, helping families put food on the table and pay for housing, education and healthcare.”

-Visa and Hand in Hand’s entrepreneur training communities boosts women’s financial resilience in Nairobi’s most deprived communities
+Visa and Hand in Hand project helps women scale up their businesses in Nairobi’s most deprived communities

 Participants saw an average income uplift of USD $156 per month, despite the Covid-19 crisis, with more than 80% reporting improved financial management skills.